Welcome to LiveWealthyRetirement.com! My name is Julia.

 Who is Julia?

 I was born, grew up, got married and gave birth to my baby-boy in Saint Petersburg, Russia.
 Our son was born with severe disabilities, and my husband and I decided to immigrate to the United States seeking to provide a quality life for our child.
 While our son was little, he’d spend most of the day in school and my mother would take care of him after his return home until my husband and I came from work.
 I worked as a Software Engineer for almost 20 years.
-Now our son is out of schools.
+Now our son was out of all schools.
 He graduated from Berklee College of Music in 2014.
 He is a professional musician and has performed in many States of the United States and in Canada.
 At the same time, he is still dependent and needs care, help, and supervision with many daily living activities.
 His grandmother is unable to take care of him anymore.

 My last employment was fantastic!
-I had worked from home, which means that I had more or less flexible schedule and could keep an eye on and help my son when needed.
+I had worked from home, which means that I had a more or less flexible schedule and could keep an eye on and help my son when needed.
 My 6-digit earnings from the last job paid his college tuition.
 My benefits were terrific.
 However, our department was acquired by another company, and we were warned 3 years in advance that our positions will be terminated.
 During these three years, I didn’t even look for another job, because I knew that I wouldn’t be able to find anything that would fit my needs as well as my current job does.
-In 2015, in a year after my son’s college graduation, I lost my job.
+In 2015, a year after my son’s college graduation, I lost my job.

 My husband’s salary alone is not enough to support the family.
 Our son needs someone to be home with him at least a part of a day.
 I am at the age when I am “overqualified” for the positions.
 And even if I could get another employment, it would be full time in the office, at least for the first year or so.
 Telecommute may become available once a new employee earns trust, but not right from the beginning.
 It makes sense, except that my son can’t wait until I earn that trust.